Mitch Laddie

 Mitchell Thomas Laddie (born 24 September 1990) is an English guitarist, vocalist, songwriter, producer and tutor from Consett, County Durham.
 He was born in Shotley Bridge, County Durham, and raised in Ebchester.

 Blues & Soul has described Laddie as "the most exciting young blues player of the current bunch and probably the only serious prospect for major global success this country has produced in several decades".
-His 2012 full-length album Burning Bridges also won Blues & Soul's "Album Of The Year".
+His 2012 full-length album Burning Bridges also won Blues & Soul's "Album of the Year".

 Early life

 Mitchell Thomas Laddie was born on 24 September 1990 in Shotley Bridge, County Durham, England, and grew up in Ebchester, County Durham.
 He is of Irish descent.
 Influenced by his Grandfather's love of music and his parents' record collection, which heavily included blues and prog rock, Laddie was drawn to music from an early age.
 Growing up in a house full of guitars, he became fascinated with the instrument and often picked up and played with his Father's Stratocaster.
 At the age of five, he discovered Motown music and was later influenced by artists such as Michael Jackson and Stevie Wonder.

 After a sporting injury at the age of 13, Laddie was hospitalised for several months.
 It was during this time he began playing guitar seriously, influenced by the likes of Jimi Hendrix, Chuck Berry and Dave Gilmour.
-Upon discovering Stevie Ray Vaughan his love of Blues music was rekindled, leading to heavy influence from Albert King, BB King, Walter Trout and Vaughan.
+Upon discovering Stevie Ray Vaughan his love of Blues music was rekindled, leading to heavy influence from Albert King, B. B. King, Walter Trout and Vaughan.
 He formed his first band, Vanilla Moon at the age of 14 with school friends.
 During his mid-teens, Laddie's influences began to expand into Jazz, Soul, Funk and Fusion, from artists such as Kenny Burrell, Miles Davis, James Brown, Prince, D'Angelo, Eric Johnson and Robben Ford.

 Career

-Early career - This Time Around (2006-2010)
+Early career – This Time Around (2006-2010)

 Laddie met Blues guitarist and idol Walter Trout at the age of 15, and was asked to join the guitarist on stage the following year.
 This led to further appearances around the UK and in the Netherlands.
 It was during a performance with Trout at the Paradiso (Amsterdam) that landed him his first recording contract with Provogue Records at the age of 17.

 Laddie's debut album This Time Around was recorded in 2009, produced by Laddie and released in 2010 on Mascot Label Group, gaining positive critical response from Classic Rock Magazine and receiving airplay on various radio stations, including BBC Radio 2.
 The album was promoted with a UK and European tour with Walter Trout Band & UK tour with fellow Provogue artist Scott McKeon.